neilpeterson/hyperv-iaas-dsc/README.md

 There are two deployments found in this repository.
-The first template deploys an Azure Auzotomation account, Automation credentials, a Log Analytics workspace, a set of sample DSC configurations, and required PowerShell modules.
+The first template deploys an Azure Auzotomation account, Automation credentials, a Log Analytics workspace, a set of sample DSC configurations, required PowerShell modules, a domain controller (using DSC), and the Azure Monitor solution for Active Directory health.

 Use this button to deploy this template: